Mini will be a fully electric brand by 2030.

+It was reported in 2020 that Mini is in the process of realigning its model range and that the brand will re-prioritise its range to embrace electric mobility.
 The future is electric and many brands are investing heavily to ensure sustainability in a rapidly-changing motoring landscape.
 In fact, most major brands are already ‘down the road’ when it comes to electrification.

 Now, Mini has stepped up to the electric plate, announcing its plans to expand further into the electrification of its model range.
-The all-electric Mini Cooper SE was recently introduced in South Africa and is currently the most affordable battery-electric car on local soil, but there’s more to come from the British automaker.
+The all-electric Mini Cooper SE was introduced in South Africa and is currently the most affordable battery-electric car on local soil, but there’s more to come from the British automaker.